15th Anniversary Edition

 Alas, Jane never thought teaching a couple of students would be so challenging.
 And she didn’t expect Hecate’s Court to mandate a Major Working by Halloween.
 She never imagined her feline familiar would grow disenchanted with all things magical.

 Worst of all, though, she never dreamed that she and David would fight about every single aspect of living and teaching together.
-Before long, Jane wonders if she should ditch her school.
-But that would have dire magical repercussions—in addition to tossing her love-life in the trash.

 Can Jane find a survival guide in time to rescue the Jane Madison Academy—and her relationship with David?